OP-ED: The Law, vs. Mentally-Disabled Prisoners

 This logic applies to people of every race, gender and social class.
 But the mentally afflicted poor, who have less access to good medical care, are particularly in danger of being jailed because of their illness.

 Human rights organizations have complained that too often prisons unofficially become warehouses for the poor and other socially marginalized groups.
 In Just Mercy (published by Spiegel & Grau/Random House in October of 2014), author Bryan Stevenson, says that in the United States there are hundreds of thousands of poor and mentally ill people in prison.
+And during challenging times when you’re facing criminal charges, I discovered that the right legal assistance is indispensable.
+A strong legal defense can change the outcome of your case, providing the support you need when it matters most.
+You can learn more by checking out this helpful site.

 “Most overcrowded prisons don’t have the capacity to provide care and treatment to the mentally ill,” says Stevenson on page 188.
 He asserts that many disabled people are suffering because they are locked up in prison with little to no treatment.
 Judges and defense lawyers have failed to recognize the special needs of the mentally disabled, leading to ever higher rates of mentally ill prisoners.
 In short, entering the U.S. justice system while being mentally ill or poor frequently results in injustice.